 - The respondent enters a plea of responsible, not responsible or no plea.

-- Testimony phase: During the testimony phase of the hearings, cross-examination will be conducted by the hearing board in the presence of the complainant, the respondent and their respective advisors.
+- Testimony phase: During the testimony phase of the hearings, cross-examination will be conducted by the hearing board in the presence of the University and complainant, the respondent and their respective advisors.
 Witnesses may only be present when actively giving testimony.
 Advisors may be present with their respective parties for all testimony, but may not actively participate, address the hearing board, present arguments or question witnesses.

-- The respondent and the complainant or University may each submit a list of questions to the board’s chairperson for the board to consider.
+- The respondent and the complainant and/or University may each submit a list of questions to the board’s chairperson for the board to consider.
 The past sexual history or sexual character of a party to the complaint, complainant or respondent, with anyone other than each other, will not be admissible.
 Notwithstanding the above, demonstration of pattern, repeated, and/or predatory behavior by the respondent, in the form of previous findings in any University, judicial or student conduct proceeding will be admissible.
 The parties will be notified in advance of the hearing if any information addressed by this paragraph is deemed admissible.

 - After all of the evidence has been introduced, the parties will be excused from the room so that the board may deliberate.